-Another group of foods has been found to trigger inflammation, so avoiding these foods can also provide relief from a range of troublesome symptoms, including allergic reactions such as eczema, asthma, gluten sensitivity and lactose intolerance.
-These allergies are obvious examples of how inflammation can affect anyone’s health.
-Avoiding inflammatory foods has shown clear benefits in relation to heart disease and all forms of arthritis, particularly rheumatoid arthritis (RA).
+Another group of foods has been found to trigger inflammation, so avoiding these foods can also provide relief from a range of troublesome symptoms, such as eczema, asthma and other autoimmune conditions.
+These conditions are examples of how inflammation can affect anyone’s health.
+Avoiding inflammatory foods has shown clear benefits in relation to most forms of arthritis, particularly rheumatoid arthritis (RA).

 Eating more anti-inflammatory foods while cutting back on inflammatory ones, and adding delicious antioxidants to your diet, is the best way to boost your immune system, reduce the effects of aging, and prevent disease.
-So, which are the best foods to eat, which are the best to avoid, and which foods are the best sources of antioxidants?
+So, which are the best foods to eat, which are the best to avoid?
 We will list the top 10 for each category below.

-2. Probiotics, found in cultured foods like yogurt and kefir
+2. Probiotics, found in cultured foods like coconut kefir

 3. Olive Oil

 9. Green leafy vegetables and cruciferous (pronounced CREW-sif-er-us) vegetables like broccoli and bok choy (Chinese cabbage)

 10. Berries such as blueberries

 Top 10 Foods to Avoid If You Wish to Reduce Inflammation